coatespt/cursor-twitter/SESSION_NOTES.md

 - How much clock time is represented by each batch
 - Some values we aren't yet computing or displaying like, the quality of a cluster.

-## AI Display
-- The cluster and batch dropdowns should be the full width of the left panel with the <, > under them.

-- The batch dropdown should display the batch even if you haven't opened it.

-- The cluster dropdown should display the cluster with the largest number of tweets, and the rest should be in the DD in sorted order, most to least tweets.
-The cluster chosen should wrap around when you have run through them all.

-- It should do the query each time a value changes, even the first value.

-- The batch refresh button should be under the < and >

-- Using either < or > should be move in the appropriate direction and run the analysis.
-This should be true for both batch and cluster.

 ## Look back over AI results.

 NOTE: This is pending getting a big dataset build.
 That is running now as of lunchtime on September 4 2025.
 It should take a couple of days to get the full SQL inserts, but the AI part will take a week or to to get it all.

 We have an AI Display for lookingn back, but it gives poor results.
 This may be because of a bug that was causing a lot of empty batches.
 That is fixed now so we shall see how the display seems to run when we get some data.

-### Browser Modifications
-The browser should get a new mode.
-The current screen needs a dropdown or button that shifts to a view that displays what we've been talking about.

-That screen should have a button to shift to the screen we now have.
-So two display modes.

-On the left vertical panel:
-- We need on dropdown that let you select the run (as in the current screen)

-- With a run selected, it needs a way to pick the starting batch.
-If you know the batch ID, great.
-  - If you don't perhaps it should let you scroll through the available batches, and each time you select one it shows you the clusters with the one you select at the top (similarly to the other mode.)

-  - You can scroll down through those batches looking for one you want to search for.

-  - However you get to it, you can select a cluster as your starting point

-- With a starting batch/cluster selected, it should show you the critical information on the starting cluster, including the AI-generated summary and the busy-words.

-- You should be able to select a number of batches back to look.
-It could default to a reasonable value, say, 50.
-That would be about 500 seconds of the firehose.

-- When you indicate go, it would look through the busywords for all the clusters in those batchs for any that include M or more from the set in the cluster you selected.
-M would need to be setable too.

-- It would display the medoid Tweet for all the matching clusters.
-And some other data about the AI summary, metadata, etc. should also be accessible, perhaps by flyover.

-- The Mediods should be first so the you can see as much as possible of the text

-- After that you'd need batch-id, cluster-id, date/time, etc.

 ## Clustering Improvement By Weighting Frequency Classes